suriyun-production/mmorpg-kit-docs/docs/pages/102-game-instance-and-relates-data.md

 This is setting for social system such as party and guild, you can set max amount of party memeber, guild exp tree, gold and items that requried to create guild here

-You can create this setting by right click in `Project` tab, choose `Create -> GameData -> Social System Setting`
+You can create this setting by right click in `Project` window, choose `Create -> GameData -> Social System Setting`

 To enable it in your game, you have to set it in `Game Instance -> Social System Setting`